S2GlobalMosaic/UserManual/docs/source/pages/ProductGuide.rst

 Product Guide
 #############

-The content of Mosaic Hub products is variable and dependents on the selection done by the user during the :ref:`order process <order>`.
+The content of Mosaic Hub products is variable and depends on the selection done by the user during the :ref:`order process <order>`.
 The Product Guide describes all available contents.

 .. _data: